 (iii) Additional expenses, incurred towards different heads mentioned under sub-regulations (2) and (4) of Regulation 52 of the Regulations, not exceeding 0.05 per cent of daily net assets of the scheme.
 However, such additional expenses will not be charged if exit load is not levied or not applicable to the Scheme.

-At least 2 basis points on daily net assets within the maximum limit of overall expense Ratio shall be annually set apart for investor education and awareness initiatives.
-The same shall Scheme Information Document be within limits specified under Regulation 52 of the SEBI (Mutual Funds) Regulation.
+At least 2 basis points on daily net assets shall be annually set apart for investor education and awareness initiatives.
+The same shall be within limits specified under Regulation 52 of the SEBI (Mutual Funds) Regulation.